 Semenya is challenging a Court of Arbitration of Sport decision that backed the IAAF’S rule on athletes with differences in sexual development (DSD) like Semenya.

-The 28-year-old is free to race in distances outside the 400m to a mile, but she insists she will only compete at the worlds if she can defend her title.
+The 28-year-old is free to race in distances not affected by the ruling, but she insists she will only compete at the worlds if she can defend her title.

 A championship of many firsts

 Doha will become the first city in the Middle East to host the world championships.